Lakr233/RunestoneEditor/README.md

 Simple package to load [Runstone](https://github.com/simonbs/Runestone) with useful components.

+**You need to download this repo and drag it into your project.** Swift Package Manager doesn't support nested packages, yet.

 ## RunestoneEditor

 When loading `RunestoneEditor` package you get the following components with all possible support options.